Pettyman123/APT_SIM/README.md

 ---

 ### Overview
 The APT Simulation Tool replicates the behavior of Advanced Persistent Threats (APTs) within a controlled environment.
-This project helps cybersecurity professionals test and enhance their detection and response strategies against sophisticated cyber-attacks.
+This project helps cybersecurity professionals test and enhance their detection and response strategies against sophisticated cyber-attack.

 ---